frasten/wordpresscom-popular-posts/readme.txt

 Wordpress.com Popular Posts lists the most popular posts on a wordpress powered weblog.
 This list can be used in the sidebar to show an indication of which are the most visited pages.

-For further info and changelog visit [plugin homepage](http://polpoinodroidi.com/wordpress-plugins/wordpresscom-popular-posts/).
+For further info visit [plugin homepage](http://polpoinodroidi.com/wordpress-plugins/wordpresscom-popular-posts/).

 **Requires [Wordpress.com Stats](http://wordpress.org/extend/plugins/stats/) plugin, at least v1.2**